File IQ Installation for AWS EC2

 File IQ Hostname

-During the First Boot Wizard for the File IQ appliance, provide a hostname for the virtual machine.
+When you go through the First Boot Wizard for the File IQ appliance, you must provide a hostname for the machine.

 Note: Hostnames longer than 15 characters cannot be added to Active Directory services.